KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/oracles.md

 The `oraclesinfo` method displays information about a specific oracle using `oracletxid`.

-For a list of all `oracletxid`'s available on the asset chain, see the [oracleslist](../customconsensus/oracles.html#oraclelist) method.
+For a list of all `oracletxid`'s available on the Smart Chain, see the [oracleslist](../customconsensus/oracles.html#oraclelist) method.

 ### Arguments